 Make your own aloe vera jelly with just 2 ingredients!
 Add this healthy and nutrient-packed jelly to your favorite drinks!
 It’s chewy, not too sweet, and makes the perfect topping for iced tea!

-If you are like me and have seen aloe vera leaves in the supermarket but have no idea what to do with it, you came to the right place!
+Suppose you are like me and have seen aloe vera leaves in the supermarket but need help with what to do with it.
+You came to the right place!

 📘 What is Aloe Vera?